- Utilities Operations & Construction

 - A crewmember from the Utilities Department will be dispatched to the location to determine if it is a water main break and to set up safety equipment.

-- If it is indeed a water main break, a crew of 2-3 Utilities employees will locate nearby valves to be used to isolate the broken main from the rest of the system and to minimize service disruptions to customers.
+- If it is indeed a water main break, a crew of two to three Utilities employees will locate nearby valves to be used to isolate the broken main from the rest of the system and to minimize service disruptions to customers.

 - Notifications: If it’s not a large break and time allows, staff will also distribute door hangers to customers that will experience disruption in service with an estimated time that water will be shut off and to make the repair.
 The City also utilizes the CodeRed community notification system to contact affected customers via phones, email, text and more.
 If you’re not already signed up, visit www.libertymissouri.gov/CodeREd